 - 1. Major changes impact the majority of users in the region. - 2.
 Major changes impact users in adjoining regions. - 3.
 Major changes mandate the placement of resources in communications equipment. - 4.
 Major changes require revisions to operational procedures. - 5.
 Major changes require updated dispatcher and/or user training. - 6.
-Major changes require reprogramming of console and subscriber equipment. - Minor changes may be referred by the RTOC to the MESB Radio Services Coordinator, Emergency Communication Networks (ECN) Metro Regional Interoperability Coordinator, and others as necessary for evaluation and recommendation.
+Major changes require reprogramming of console and subscriber equipment. - Minor changes may be referred by the RTOC to the Regional Radio Services Coordinator, Emergency Communication Networks (ECN's) metro Regional Interoperability Coordinator, and others as necessary for evaluation and recommendation.
 The Coordinators shall perform the necessary evaluation and recommend changes to the RTOC.
-The RTOC may elect to vet the request through additional committees or other user groups.
-Upon receipt of a recommendation from the RTOC, the Board may approve or deny the requested change. - Major changes shall be held by the RTOC until such time as the RTOC determines that the number and importance of proposed major change cycle is beginning through a notice published on the MESB website and distributed to all subscriber agencies. - The solicitation period should last at least three months to allow sufficient time for proponents to submit change proposals through their subsystem owner or regional subscriber contracting entity. - At the close of the solicitation period, MESB staff will schedule presentations by the major change proposers to the RTOC.
+The RTOC may elect to vet the request through additional Committees or other user groups.
+Upon receipt of a recommendation from the RTOC, the Board may approve or deny the requested change. - Major changes shall be held by the RTOC until such time as the RTOC determines that the number and importance of proposed major changes warrants the initiation of a major change process.
+At such time, the RTOC will direct MESB staff to notify stakeholders that a major change cycle is beginning through a notice published on the MESB website and distributed to all subscriber agencies.

+- The solicitation period should last at least three months to allow sufficient time for proponents to submit change proposals through their subsystem owner or regional subscriber contracting entity. - At the close of the solicitation period, MESB staff will schedule presentations by the major change proposers to the RTOC.
 Change proposals will be made available for public review on the MESB website at least one week prior to the RTOC meeting. - The RTOC shall consider the proposed changes and determine which proposals have sufficient need and benefit to warrant further evaluation.
-If the RTOC determines that a change proposal does not warrant evaluation, and rejects the proposal, the proponent of the change request may appeal the decision as per MESB ARMER Standard 7.3.0.

-- Change proposals selected for further evaluation shall be assessed to discover and document the impacts of each proposed change, including the impacts of the proposed transition plan.
+If the RTOC determines that a change proposal does not warrant evaluation, and rejects the proposal, the proponent of the change request may appeal the decision as per MESB Standard 7.3.0. - Change proposals selected for further evaluation shall be assessed to discover and document the impacts of each proposed change, including the impacts of the proposed transition plan.
 The RTOC may exclude any of the following assessments or may add other assessments, depending upon the nature and complexity of the change proposals.
 For complex assessments, the MESB may utilize a professional facilitator to expedite the process. - 1.
-Facilitated focus groups of discipline specific users (such as fire, police, EMS, etc.) - 2.
-Table-top scenarios conducted by the Metro Communications Response Task Force (CRTF), including creation of incident communication plans (ICS205s) to test proposed revisions - 3.
-Cost/benefit analysis - 4.
-MnDOT technical review for backbone impacts - 5.
-Training needs assessment - 6.
+Facilitated focus groups of discipline specific users (such as fire, police, EMS) - 2.
+Table top scenarios conducted by the METRO Communications Response Task Force including creation of ICS205s to test proposed revisions - 3.
+Tactical Interoperability Communications Plan (TICP) conformity review - 4.
+Cost/benefit analysis - 5.
+MnDOT technical review for backbone impacts - 6.
+Interoperability Subcommittee review and comment - 7.
+Training needs assessment - 8.
 Other stakeholder review groups - The assessment process must be completed within 90 days of initiation of assessment.
 Input received after 90 days may still be considered, but consideration is not guaranteed.
 The request for assessment from the RTOC is not asking for a recommendation on the change proposal, but is meant to review how the proposed change will impact operations, finances, training, etc. - Once all assessments are received or 90 days has passed, MESB staff and the facilitator will assemble the comments and prepare a summary document for public review and comment.